 - MUS 1020 Fundamentals of Music ......
 3 credits A study of the basic elements of music structure, scales, intervals, key signatures, meter, note values, triads, simple harmony, and sight singing.
 This course may be required of music majors whose Theory Placement exam indicates a need for remedial work.
 F - MUS 1040 Ear Training I ......
 1 credit Development of proficiency in identifying aurally and writing basic rhythmic, melodic, and harmonic progressions of traditional music.
-Designed to be taken concurrently with MUS 1110.
+Designed to be taken concurrently with MUS1110.
 Required for freshman music majors.
+S

-S - MUS 1050 Concert Choir ......
+- MUS 1050 Concert Choir ......
 1 credit A choral singing organization for students desiring a musical experience which includes learning quality literature and public performances.
+F, S - MUS 1060 College-Community Chorale ......
+1 credit A choral organization for community members and students which presents public concerts throughout the academic year.
 F, S - MUS 1070 Survey of Popular Music: Country Music.....
 3 credits A chronological study of country music through listening to recordings of standard works, lectures, and other media.
-Students will develop an understanding of country music and its role in their culture.

-- MUS 1072 Survey of Popular Music: Rock and Roll ...
+Students will develop an understanding of country music and its role in their culture. - MUS 1072 Survey of Popular Music: Rock and Roll ...
 3 credits A chronological study of rock and roll music through listening to recordings of standard works, lectures, and other media.
 Students will develop an understanding of rock and roll music and its role in their culture.

 - MUS 1078 Survey of Sacred Music ......3 credits A chronological study of sacred music through listening to recordings of standard works, lectures, and other media.
-Students will develop an understanding of sacred music and its role in their culture. - MUS 1090 Jazz Band ......
+Students will develop an understanding of sacred music and its role in their culture.

+- MUS 1090 Jazz Band ......
 1 credit A concert band which will represent the college in public performances; stage band and other ensembles will be selected from this organization.
 Individual practice as assigned.
 (Prerequisite: permission of instructor) F, S

+- MUS 1565 Brass Ensemble ......1 credit Brass ensemble will meet for two hours a week and perform at least once every semester.
+Both credit and non-credit participants are encouraged to participate in this ensemble.
+This class is open to those who play brass instruments and who desire to study classical brass literature and practices.
-- MUS 1710/1720 Commercial Vocal Styles I and II .....
-1/1 credit A study of the major styles of commercial music with attention to the characteristics that distinguish each.

-- MUS 1730 Choral Studies ......
+- MUS 1710/1720 Commercial Vocal Styles I and II ....
+1/1 credit A study of the major styles of commercial music with attention to the characteristics that distinguish each. - MUS 1730 Choral Studies ......
 1 credit Participation and public performances of a variety of popular and commercial music.
 Open by audition only.
+F, S - MUS 1740 Choral Performance Ensemble ......1 credit Students will participate in public performance of SSA-Women's Choir and TTBB-Men's Choir choral literature.
 F, S